philipmorg/Marketing-For-Self-Made-Experts/chapters/02-What-Is-Direct-Response-Marketing.md

 - See How One Man Made $$$ In His Bedroom
 - Health Insurance Companies HATE This New Trick

 This kind of attempt at increasing curiosity is based on leaving out a critical detail to make something more interesting than it really is.
-Once you start noticing this technique, you see it every freaking where on the Internet.
+Once you start noticing this technique, you see it absolutely everywhere on the Internet.

 I think marketers let themselves off the hook for using curiosity to waste people's time and money by considering the satisfaction of the curiosity -- rather than an actual benefit to someone's business -- as a form of value.
-"Clicking/buying will let them satisfy their curiosity, which is a benefit to them!"
+"Clicking/buying will let them satisfy their curiosity, which is a benefit to them, even if the book wasn't all that great."
 Sure, for a $10 book that's sort of fine.
 For something more costly I don't think that's sufficient justification for the misuse of curiosity.

 It's also possible -- easy, in fact! -- to phrase a curiosity-inducing sentence or paragraph in a way that overstates the benefit in question.
 These kind of obvious overstatements might be effective on rubes, but more critical prospects will have a negative reaction.

 ### Benefits